JesusTheHun/dashboard-swarm/README.md

 npm run dev
 ```

-This will watch your modifications and bundle everything into the build directory, from where it will be loaded by Google Chrome
+This will watch your **extension background** modifications and bundle everything into the build directory, from where it will be loaded by Google Chrome.
+Unfortunately there is no current way to watch ReactJS, used for the popup.

 # Start WebSocket server